kubiiwall/kubiiwall/README.md

-*"In the era of AI-first businesses, security and compliance can no longer be an afterthought.  **Kubiiwall** is the shield that keeps your AI applications, agents, and models safe, compliant, and resilient—so you can innovate with confidence."*
+*"In the era of AI-first businesses, security and compliance can no longer be an afterthought.  **KubiiWALL** is the shield that keeps your AI applications, agents, and models safe, compliant, and resilient—so you can innovate with confidence."*

 ### Overview

-**Kubiiwall** is the next-generation security and compliance platform purpose-built for protecting **AI applications, LLM/SLM deployments, and AI-driven agents** across **cloud, hybrid, and edge environments**.
+**KubiiWALL** is the next-generation security and compliance platform purpose-built for protecting **AI applications, LLM/SLM deployments, and AI-driven agents** across **cloud, hybrid, and edge environments**.

-As organizations rapidly adopt AI into mission-critical workflows, they face unprecedented risks: model misuse, adversarial attacks, API abuse, compliance gaps, and identity-based threats.
-Kubiiwall provides **continuous posture assessment**, **real-time threat detection**, and **policy-driven enforcement** at both **deployment and runtime**, ensuring your AI systems remain **trustworthy, compliant, and resilient**.
+As organizations rapidly adopt AI into mission-critical workflows, they face unprecedented risks: model misuse, adversarial attacks, API abuse, compliance gaps, and identity-based threats. **KubiiWALL** provides **continuous posture assessment**, **real-time threat detection**, and **policy-driven enforcement** at both **deployment and runtime**, ensuring your AI systems remain **trustworthy, compliant, and resilient**.

-With **transaction-level anomaly detection, user identity mapping, access control enforcement, and automated compliance auditing**, Kubiiwall empowers enterprises to **deploy AI securely, scale confidently, and meet global regulatory mandates** without compromising innovation.
+With **transaction-level anomaly detection, user identity mapping, access control enforcement, and automated compliance auditing**, **KubiiWALL** empowers enterprises to **deploy AI securely, scale confidently, and meet global regulatory mandates** without compromising innovation.

 ---

-### Key Security Threats & Compliance Challenges that **Kubiiwall** addresses
+### Key Security Threats & Compliance Challenges that **KubiiWALL** addresses

 #### Security Threats for LLM/SLM & AI Applications
 - **Model Exploitation & Prompt Injection** – Malicious prompts or queries manipulating model behavior.